jlnmrtn/garnet-bedrock/bedrock/README.md

 * After processing the user prompt the Agent will decide to call the geocoding API to first get the coordinates of Lille EUROPE train station
 * Then it will be able call garnet with the geo-queries capabilities (using the coordinates it got from the previous step) , and get the details for the appropriate station.
 * He will then be able to generate an answer to the user in a natural language

+1. You can create an agent with Bedrock-supported FMs such as Anthropic Claude .
+1. Attach API schema, residing in an Amazon Simple Storage Service (Amazon S3)  bucket, and a Lambda function containing the business logic to the agent.
+1. The agent uses customer requests to create a prompt using the ReAct framework.
+It, then, uses the API schema to invoke corresponding code in the Lambda function.
+1. You can perform a variety of tasks including sending email notifications, writing to databases, triggering application APIs in the Lambda functions.

 Now you can imagine an extre step to calculate the trip time.
 For this you might need to call a 3rd API to get the trip time.